-In this guide you'll find a variety of resources to help you learn Excel—everything from websites and video tutorials to eBooks and handouts.
+In this guide you'll find a variety of resources to help you learn Excel—including websites, video tutorials, eBooks, and handouts.

-Navigate to the page you need using the buttons in menu on the left!
+Navigate to the page you need using the buttons in the left-hand menu!

 If you’re brand new to Excel, need a refresher, or just panicking at the thought of getting through your Excel modules, then we highly encourage you to download the awesome resource at the bottom of this box.

 Available for free directly from Microsoft, this Excel workbook template gives you a guided tour through the program—covering everything from opening a new workbook and typing in cells to illustrating data with charts, graphs, and pivot tables.

 So get started with Excel by downloading this incredibly helpful (and accessible!) resource below!

 Each Excel file is a workbook that can hold many worksheets: